 There are numerous views and screens available of the Moodle gradebook, but only a few are commonly used.

 To add or alter the contents of a course, including adding activities or resources, a teacher must turn editing on.
-To do this, use the “Turn editing on” button located either at the top right of any course page when you’re logged in, or within the Administration block on the left, directly beneath Course Administration (as shown in the image on the left).
-This same button is also used to turn editing off when you are finished editing the course.
+To do this, use the “Turn editing on” button located either at the top right of any course page when you’re logged in.
 Continue reading “Editing a course”

-To add an activity or resource, first turn editing on using the button in the top right hand corner or in the bottom left under “Course Administration.”
+To add an activity or resource, first turn editing on using the button in the top right hand corner.
 There are numerous interactive activity modules that you can add to a course section using the “+Add an activity or resource” button, located in the bottom right of each week or topic section.
 Some of these activities can be linked directly to the Gradebook for scoring and assessment.
 Continue reading “Adding an Activity”